Tibetans: Autosomal DNA

 Genetic links between Tibeto-Burman speakers and their approximate ancestry components.

 Northeastern Tibetans display additional geneflow from a Yellow River farmers-like population c.
 4,700 years ago, resulting in the formation of a "Tibetan cline".

-Modern Tibetans display genetic continuity to ancient samples from Nepal, with their genetic diversity having been reduced compared to 'Early Ancient Tibetans' suggesting low to none geneflow from outside groups since c.
+Modern Tibetans display genetic continuity to ancient samples from Nepal, with their genetic diversity having been reduced compared to 'Early Ancient Tibetans', suggesting low to no geneflow from outside groups since c.
 3,500 years ago.
 Subsequent internal geneflow resulted in "a northeastern plateau ancestry associated with the northeast cluster, a southern plateau ancestry associated with the south-southwest cluster, and a southeastern plateau ancestry associated with the southeast-central cluster".

-There was limited contact with Central Asian populations, inline with historical events, evident in mutual geneflow.
+There was limited contact with Central Asian populations, in line with historical events, evident in mutual geneflow.
 The expansion of the Tibetan Empire may have left genetic traces in surrounding populations.

 Adaption to high-altitude environments

 Genetic studies identified more than 30 genetic factors that make Tibetans' bodies well-suited for high-altitudes, including the EPAS1 gene, also referred to as the "super-athlete gene", which regulates the body's production of hemoglobin, allowing for greater efficiency in the use of oxygen.
 The genetic basis of Tibetan adaptations have been attributed to a mutation in the EPAS1 gene, and has become prevalent in the past 5,000 years.
 Ancient Tibetans carried this allele at a frequency of 25–58%, while modern Tibetans carry it at a frequency of >75%.
 The widespread presence of this gene may represent one of "the fastest genetic change ever observed in humans".

 Recent research into the ability of Tibetans' metabolism to function normally in the oxygen-deficient atmosphere above 4400 m shows that, although Tibetans living at high altitudes have no more oxygen in their blood than other people, they have ten times more nitric oxide and double the forearm blood flow of low-altitude dwellers.
 Tibetans inherited this adaptation due to selected genes associated with Denisovan admixture among Asian populations, highlighting how different environments trigger different selective pressures.
 Nitric oxide causes dilation of blood vessels, allowing blood to flow more freely to the extremities and aids the release of oxygen to tissues.